Tornado warning: Tornado emergency

-The National Weather Service has the option of issuing a tornado emergency, a severe weather statement with unofficial, enhanced wording that is disseminated when a large, extremely violent tornado is about to impact a densely populated area.
+The National Weather Service has the option of issuing a tornado emergency, a severe weather statement with unofficial, enhanced wording that is disseminated when reliable sources confirm that a violent tornado is ongoing, that poses a catastrophic risk for damage and threat to human life.
 This category of weather statement is the highest and most urgent level relating to tornadoes, albeit an unofficial alert product.
 The first tornado emergency was declared on May 3, 1999, when an F5 tornado struck southern portions of the Oklahoma City metropolitan area, causing major damage exceeding $1 billion.
 In some cases, such as an F3 tornado that struck the Indianapolis, Indiana metropolitan area on September 20, 2002, a tornado emergency has been declared within the initial issuance of the tornado warning.
 Not all confirmed tornadoes will be considered a "tornado emergency", and such statements are commonly declared when it is believed that the tornado is at a severity in which it would cause a significant threat to life and property.

 Examples

-Below is an example of a Tornado Warning issued by the National Weather Service office in Topeka, Kansas, for an actual tornado that was confirmed on the ground.
+Below are several examples of a tornado warning issued.
 The audio files on the right are for Greensburg, Kansas, and upstate South Carolina.